Beanminchild/StegAtHome/README.md

 # Steg-Home
-Simple Stegaphnography Web App that lets you hide messages in pictures using XOR.
+Simple steganography web app that lets you hide messages in pictures using XOR.